AMinecraftplayer/reload_fxserver/README.md

 # reload_fxserver
 Debian BASH script for for FiveM FXServer.
 Start, Stop, Status, Restart, Backup

+I recomend reading into BASH and testing in a safe enviroment before using this script.

 Dependencies:
 * FXServer      # FiveM modded GTAV Server
 * Debian        # or similar UNIX system running BASH (most do, but I'm not going to test other OSs